BartoszDabek/bdabek.pl/posts/personal-goals/short-notes/2020_short_notes.md

 08/11/2020
 ---
 It will be boring if I write that once again I managed to carry out the assumed plan, but it happened 😆.
 It was not demanding but the plan was 😛.
 In the evening I went to the youth meeting in the church next door.
 We had a good time.
 We could listen to advice about couples and dating 🤫.

+09/11/2020
+---
+Yesterday, although I had a very productive day, I did not feel fulfilled.
+I missed some contact with my friends to go out or something.
+Instead I spent the whole day at home.
+Although I was at the service and after lunch I went for a walk, but that is not it.
+Today we start the new week 💪.
+To be honest, I have no plans for today.
+May God guide me 😇.

+10/11/2020
+---
+Yesterday's day was boring 😶, although to make it a bit more interesting I went for a run and ran 4 km 😛.
+Today I decided to fast all day long - I have a case I want it to be heard.
+Therefore, today again I have no plans 🙂.

+11/11/2020
+---
+Thank God I could stand in the post, although I won't say, it wasn't easy 😛.
+Today is a national holiday and therefore I do not work today 🙂.
+The plan for today is to read the last article from the todo list, go run around and start writing another article for next week 👍.

+12/11/2020
+---
+Yesterday was a nice day 👍.
+Yesterday's plan was theoretically realized, but in practice, writing the article didn't work out as I planned - from 3 pm I was not at home until the end of the day 😝.
+At first, my cousin and I went to a friend's house for waffles and there were a few people there so we stayed and talked until almost 8 pm.
+And then we came back to me and there were friends at my brother's and his wife's house, so we also went and talked 😆.
+Today I will be introducing myself to a new project 💪💪!

+13/11/2020
+---
+Yesterday I had an introduction and discussion of the project to which I join 👍.
+I met the team and also introduced myself 😛.
+After work I was at an evening service and later I met a friend and we had a serious conversation.
+Actually, nothing concrete came out of this conversation, but I think we needed it.
+Today I would like to move on with writing an article on my blog.

+14/11/2020
+---
+Finally, I did not accomplish my intended plan 😅😅.
+Yesterday after work I turned off my computer and did not use it until the end of 🙂.
+Today I have the whole Saturday free so I would like to write this article and additionally I am planning to run through 🏃🏃.

+15/11/2020
+---
+Yesterday's plan failed again.
+Yes, I managed to run out, but I did not manage to write an article on the blog 😢.
+However, I think that this Saturday was a very good one anyway.
+I threw away some old things with my mom, cleaned my room and after 3 pm I was visiting friends 😅😅.
+Today, as usual on Sunday, I have no plans - I will enjoy life! 🤗